 You could also ask to speak with current tenants.
 There's no better way to get an honest review than from firsthand experience.

-According to the U.S. Department of Housing and Urban Development, the fair market rent in Boston for the fiscal year 2022 — which began in July — is $1,826 for a one bedroom and $2,205 for a two-bedroom.
+According to the U.S. Department of Housing and Urban Development, the fair market rent in Boston for the fiscal year 2023 was $2,198 for a one-bedroom and $2,635 for a two-bedroom.

 Most landlords in Greater Boston require new tenants to pay first and last month's rent, along with a security deposit.
 That can add up to a large sum.

 You should know what fees are standard before you agree to pay anything: